Moncton: Health facilities

 The Moncton Hospital is one of two major teaching hospitals located in Moncton.

 There are two major regional referral and teaching hospitals in Moncton.
 The Moncton Hospital has approximately 381 inpatient beds and is affiliated with Dalhousie University Medical School.
 It is home to the Northumberland family medicine residency training program and is a site for third and fourth year clinical training for medical students in the Dalhousie Medicine New Brunswick Training Program.
 The hospital hosts UNB degree programs in nursing and medical x-ray technology and professional internships in fields such as dietetics.
 Specialized medical services at the hospital include neurosurgery, peripheral and neuro-interventional radiology, vascular surgery, thoracic surgery, hepatobiliary surgery, orthopedics, trauma, burn unit, medical oncology, neonatal intensive care, and adolescent psychiatry.
 A$48 million expansion to the hospital was completed in 2009 and contains a new laboratory, ambulatory care centre, and provincial level one trauma centre.
 A new oncology clinic was built at the hospital and opened in late 2014.
 The Moncton Hospital is managed by Horizon Health Network (formerly the South East Regional Health Authority).

-The Dr. Georges-L.-Dumont University Hospital Centre was established in 1922.
+The Dr. Georges-L.-Dumont University Hospital Centre established in 1922, is a major teaching and research hospital in the province.

-The Dr. Georges-L.-Dumont University Hospital Centre has about 302 beds and hosts a medical training program through the local CFMNB and distant Université de Sherbrooke Medical School.
+The Dr. Georges-L.-Dumont University Hospital Centre has about 302 beds and hosts the first medical training program in the province through the Centre de formation médicale du Nouveau-Brunswick (CFMNB) and affiliated with the Université de Sherbrooke Medical School.
 There are also degree programs in nursing, medical x-ray technology, medical laboratory technology and inhalotherapy which are administered by Université de Moncton.
 Specialized medical services include medical oncology, radiation oncology, orthopedics, vascular surgery, and nephrology.

 A cardiac cath lab is being studied for the hospital and a new PET/CT scanner has been installed.
 A$75 million expansion for ambulatory care, expanded surgery suites, and medical training is currently under construction.
-The hospital is also the location of the Atlantic Cancer Research Institute.
+The hospital is also the location of the Atlantic Cancer Research Institute established in 1998 and the first hospital research center in the province.
 This hospital is managed by francophone Vitalité Health Network.